harishbhashyam06/project/README.md

 Custom CNN is:

-* Highly robust to distortions.
+* Highly robust to distortions and adversarial attacks.
 * Strong in explainability using Grad-CAM.
 * Good at generalizing to new datasets (PlantDoc).
 * Fast and efficient for real-time usage.